blahosyl/task-manager-frontend/README.md

 #### Profile Edit Form

+This form lets users edit their own profile data.
+All fields are optional, so the **save** button is never disabled.

 ![Profile Edit Form](/documentation-assets/readme-assets/amiresponsive/profile-edit-amiresponsive.png)

 #### Username Change Form

-The Username Change Form is based on the Moments project, with added [CRUD messages](#explicit-confirmation-after-user-crud-actions) confirming the change of username, or cancelling the change.
+The Username Change Form is based on the Moments project, validated, with added [CRUD messages](#explicit-confirmation-after-user-crud-actions) confirming the change of username, or cancelling the change.

 ![Username Change Form](/documentation-assets/readme-assets/amiresponsive/username-change-amiresponsive.png)

 #### Password Change Form

-The Password Change Form is based on the Moments project, with added [CRUD messages](#explicit-confirmation-after-user-crud-actions) confirming the change of password, or cancelling the change.
+The Password Change Form is based on the Moments project,  validated, with added [CRUD messages](#explicit-confirmation-after-user-crud-actions) confirming the change of password, or cancelling the change.

 ![Password Change Form](/documentation-assets/readme-assets/amiresponsive/password-change-amiresponsive.png)